aucad/cge/README.md

 make plots DIR=ref_result
 ```

+---

-## Extended usage
+## Extended use

-The default experiment options are defined statically in `config` files.
+The default experiment options are defined statically.
 An experiment run can be customized further with command line arguments, to override the static options.
-To run such custom experiments, call the `exp` module directly.
+To run custom experiments, call the `exp` module directly.

 ```
 python3 -m exp [PATH] {ARGS}